moxerox/News-Aggregator-Frontend/README.md

 ```

-Open your browser and visit http://localhost:8000 to see your Laravel application in action.
+Open your browser and visit http://localhost:5173 to see your Laravel application in action.

+## Backend Repo
+You can find the React.js frontend application [here](https://github.com/moxerox/News-Aggregator-Backend)